Cray-HPE/docs-csm/operations/security_and_authentication/Change_Air-Cooled_Node_BMC_Credentials.md

 # Change Air-Cooled Node BMC Credentials

-This procedure describes how to use the System Administrator Toolkit's `sat bmccreds` command to set a global credential for all BMCs on air-cooled nodes.
+This procedure describes how to use the System Admin Toolkit's (SAT) `sat bmccreds` command to set a global credential for all BMCs on air-cooled nodes.

 ### Limitations

 All air-cooled and liquid-cooled BMCs share the same global credentials.
 The air-cooled Slingshot switch controllers (Router BMCs) must have the same credentials as the liquid-cooled Slingshot switch controllers.

 The `sat bmccreds` command is not able to target air-cooled nodes directly.
-It can, however, target nodes by their xname.
+It can, however, target nodes by their component name (xname).
 The following procedure uses xnames to target nodes.

 ### Prerequisites

-The System Administrator Toolkit is installed and configured.
+SAT is installed and configured.

 ### Procedure